Go to Homepage

 Port Moresby, tips and tell-alls

 Arrange a hotel meet-and-greet service.
 Some hotels offer free pick-ups, others charge a nominal fee and a few may add 50 kina (approximately US$17) to your bill.
-The exchange rate is roughly US$1 = Kina2.94.
+The exchange rate is roughly US$1 = Kina4.1.
 Hotel drivers are usually uniformed but if you feel uneasy about yours, call the hotel from the prominently signposted information booth in the arrival hall and check his identity.
-Your mobile telephone will not roam free here and you will need a Papua New Guinea SIM card.
+You may need a Papua New Guinea SIM card.

 Hotels are reasonably priced, and this is no place to seek out cheap-and-cheerful rooms in the back of rowdy taverns.
 Those listed here are considered safe.
 Major hotels have trustworthy staff but still use in-room safes, or the safety deposit boxes at reception.